 For LSC Championship meets such as JAG, WAG, JO, and other SCS meets such as Kevin Perry and SMOC, the host must submit a request for a Meet Referee and Administrative Referee to the LSC Officials Chair for the sole purpose to ensure that the requested officials meet the criteria for the meet.
 If there are applications to officiate, submitted to the LSC Officials Chair, the Meet Referee may consider those officials.

 Administrative Referee

+A SCS Administrative Referee shall have all the duties and authority of the Administrative Referee as described in the USA Swimming Rules and Regulations to maintain the “dry side” portion of a swim meet.
+The Administrative Referee in conjunction with he Meet Referee shall ensure that USA Swimming and SCS policies and procedures are followed in the running of a sanctioned swim meet.

 Meet Referee

-An CA Meet Referee shall have all the duties and authority of the Referee (as described in the USA Swimming Rules and Regulations) and, if certified as a starter, may perform the duties of backup starter and stroke judge when more than one starter is not present on a given course.
+An SCS Meet Referee shall have all the duties and authority of the Referee (as described in the USA Swimming Rules and Regulations) and, if certified as a starter, may perform the duties of backup starter and stroke judge when more than one starter is not present on a given course.
 If we were to follow this it would mean that a Meet Ref can only work a meet as a Meet Ref.
 They can no longer work a meet in another capacity.

 Starter/Deck Referee